gilaniasher/backend-templates/README.md

 # Backend Templates
-I use serverless REST APIs for a lot of projects and I wanted to put them all in one place.
+I use serverless REST/GraphQL APIs for a lot of projects and I wanted to put them all in one place.
 These backend templates offer the following features:
 * Local server for Lambdas
 * Local DynamoDB tables
 * Hot reloading